AARONJVC/auto-journal/README.md

             - This convention ensures month folders are correctly ordered when displayed.
         - Month folders contain the journal entries for each recorded day, each named "dd_mon_yyyy.txt"
             - e.g. "13_aug_2021"
-    - Folders are only created on an as-needed basis.
+    - Folders are only created as needed.
 If no journal entries exist for a given month or year, no folder will exist corresponding to that month or year.